-As a part of the military community, the potential for long deployments away from home, family and loved ones can be a constant reality.
-Understanding what to expect may help you and your loved ones cope with the changes ahead.
+As a part of the military community, the potential for long deployments away from home, family and loved ones can be a reality.
+Understanding what to expect may help you and your loved ones prepare for and cope with the changes ahead.
 It can also help to learn about the many resources and support services available to you.
 Whether you’re a service member, a family member or a loved one, you’re part of the military community.

 What is deployment?